apache/hudi/website/docs/indexing.md

 ![Fact table](/assets/images/blog/hudi-indexes/with_without_index.png)
 <p align = "center">Figure: Comparison of merge cost for updates (dark blue blocks) against base files (light blue blocks)</p>

+## Multi-modal Indexing
+Hudi supoprts a multi-modal index by augmenting the metadata table with the capability to incorporate new types of indexes, complemented by an asynchronous mechanism for index construction.
+This enhancement supports a range of indexes within the metadata table, significantly improving the efficiency of both writing to and reading from the table.
+For additional information on Hudi's metadata table, check out Hudi's [metadata table](https://hudi.apache.org/docs/next/metadata) documentation.

 ## Index Types in Hudi

 Currently, Hudi supports the following index types.
 Default is SIMPLE on Spark engine, and INMEMORY on Flink and Java